ASCEND™ Lubrication Program Implementation

 Execution Plan

 Based on the maturity of the elements at various levels, the Ascend™ Chart provides an ideal way of implementation.
-A score of less than 30% warrants a red color (the lowest level of maturity), 30% to 90% a yellow color, while 90% or better (the highest level of maturity) is a green color.
-This allows you to focus on the areas that need your immediate attention.
-Ascend™ is an ideal tool for constructing your transformational road map by deciding which aspects should be handled first based on lifecycle logic, relevance to business objectives, and plant reliability.
+A score below 30% receives a red color, indicating the lowest level of maturity.
+Scores between 30% and 90% show yellow, while 90% or higher, the highest level of maturity, shows green.
+This color coding helps you focus on areas needing immediate attention.